Trimezia: Taxonomy

 The genus Trimezia was first published with an appropriate description by William Herbert in 1844.
 Herbert attributed the name to Salisbury, whose use he described as "absque charactere" ('without character').
-The genus name is derived from the Greek words tri, meaning "three", and meze, meaning "greater".
+The genus name is derived from the Greek words τρεῖς, treis, meaning 'three' and μείζων, meizon, meaning 'greater', referring to the outer three tepals being much larger than the inner three.

 Trimezia is placed in the tribe Trimezieae of the subfamily Iridoideae.
 The number of genera into which the tribe is divided has varied considerably.
 Three genera were used before 2008: Trimezia, Neomarica and Pseudotrimezia.
 Some sources used all three; others combined Trimezia and Neomarica but retained Pseudotrimezia.
 A further genus, Pseudiris, was published in 2008.
 Molecular phylogenetic studies have shown that although the tribe is monophyletic, the genera as traditionally used, based on morphological characteristics, are not.
 Three of the four main clades found in these analyses combine species from more than one genus.
-One response to these findings, adopted as of February 2025 by Plants of the World Online and the World Checklist of Selected Plant Families, is to combine genera; thus Neomarica, Pseudiris and Pseudotrimezia are all placed within Trimezia.
+One response to these findings, adopted as of February 2025 by Plants of the World Online, is to combine genera; thus Deluciris, Neomarica, Pseudiris and Pseudotrimezia are all placed within Trimezia.
 An alternative approach, retaining the traditional genera but with changed circumscriptions, was put forward in 2018; an additional new genus, Deluciris, was also created within the tribe.